CmrCrabs/NEA/paperwork.typ

 #pagebreak()
-== Core Algorithm @JTessendorf @Empirical-Spectra Below is a high-level explanation of the algorithm used in this project, primarily for providing context for the upcoming theory.
-It is explained in more detail in the documented design.
+== Core Algorithm @JTessendorf @Empirical-Spectra Below is a high-level explanation of the core algorithm for the simulation.
+A visual representation can be seen on the next page.
 \
 On Startup:
 - Generate gaussian random number pairs, and store them into a texture, on the CPU